chetmurthy/thrift-nicejson/README.md

 This library provides a "nice" JSON serialization format for Thrift-defined objects.
-The implementation is in C++, and via FFI it can be made available to other Thrift languages, e.g. currently Python.
+The implementation is in C++, and via FFI it can be made available to other Thrift languages, e.g. currently Python and Ocaml.

 ## Installation

-This library requires a relatively recent Thrift installation (version 0.10.0 or newer) and *also* a Thrift source-tree.
+This library requires a relatively recent Thrift installation (version 0.10.0 or newer) and *also* a Thrift source-tree (for access to a few files from the compiler).
 I've only tested the build against source that matches the binary Thrift installation, but perhaps it'll work if there's a mismatch.

 Build/install is straightforward, and is fully autotool-ized: